Cosmetology License Transfer or Reciprocity by State

 If you have a cosmetology license in another state, you may be eligible for licensing via endorsement in Florida.

-Those who have a cosmetology license in another country cannot get their Florida license by endorsement.
+Those with a cosmetology license in another country cannot get their Florida license by endorsement.
 They must go through the examination process.

 Georgia